 Create required STAYSL inputs accounting for neutron self-shielding and gamma self-shielding for a short irradiation time.

-Perform iterative neutron flux unfolding using Pacific Northwest National Laboratory (PNNL) STAYSL the results of a sample foil activation experiment.
+Perform iterative neutron flux unfolding using Pacific Northwest National Laboratory (PNNL) STAYSL using the results of a sample foil activation experiment.

 Use a p-value to determine the confidence in the results of the chi-square statistic.